PennyLaneAI/pennylane/doc/development/guide/tests.rst

 Every test has to be added to the PennyLane `test folder <https://github.com/PennyLaneAI/pennylane/tree/master/tests>`__.
 The test folder follows the structure of the PennyLane module folder.
 Therefore, tests needs to be added to the corresponding subfolder of the functionality they are testing.

-Most tests typcally will not require the use of an interface (such as Autograd, Torch, TensorFlow and Jax).
+Most tests typcally will not require the use of an interface or autodifferentiation framework (such as Autograd, Torch, TensorFlow and Jax).
 Tests without an interface will be marked as a ``core`` test automatically by pytest (the functionality for this is located in ``conftest.py``).
 For such general tests, you can follow the structure of the example below, where it is recommended that you follow general pytest guidelines: